Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Jenna Ogier about 3 years ago
+Jenna Ogier over 3 years ago

 ERES' data shows that we provide a high quality program: the doubling number of students reading on or above grade each year, the double digit growth in SBAC ELA and Math scores, significant reduction of our rate of suspendable behaviors, and the elimination of disproportionate outcomes for our students with IEPs.
 The Material Revision staff report recommends denial, even though OUSD acknowledges that ERES is performing better than the district at serving economically disadvantaged Hispanic students.
 OUSD Directors need to honor their word to the Oakland community by increasing our enrollment to ensure we remain a high quality option.
 ERES is in danger of closing because this board is emphasizing politics over student socio-emotional well-being and learning.
 Prioritizing money and preservation of broken systems, over students and families.
 On the OUSD website, it states that the first priority of the district is “quality community schools”.
 ERES IS A QUALITY COMMUNITY SCHOOL.